monitoring-mixins/mixtool/README.md

    mixtool helps with generating, building and linting jsonnet mixins

 COMMANDS:
-     generate  Generate manifests from jsonnet input
-     lint      Lint jsonnet files
-     new       Create new jsonnet mixin files
-     help, h   Shows a list of commands or help for one command
+   generate  Generate manifests from jsonnet input lint      Lint jsonnet files new       Create new jsonnet mixin files server    Start a server to provision Prometheus rule file(s) with. list      List all available mixins install   Install a mixin help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help